 Some of solar power’s challenges have been low energy conversion efficiency, the need to convert DC current to AC, and the overall high cost per watt.
 That’s been rapidly changing lately.
 First Solar recently announced that its new production line of cadmium telluride (CdTe) panels has achieved an energy efficiency 17.5%.
-Now, while that doesn’t sound very good, consider that only about 15% of the energy produced by burning gasoline in your car propels it down the road.
+Now, while that doesn’t sound very good, consider the incandescent light bulb.
 Like the incandescent light bulb, most of that output energy is heat.
-Physics sets the limitations in energy conversion for both solar and gasoline engine BUT solar panel efficiency has lots more room for improvement.
+Physics sets the limitations in energy conversion for solar BUT solar panel efficiency has lots of room for improvement.
 In fact, it goes all the way up to 35% depending on the materials used, like CdTe, which First Solar believes they can push to 18.1% to 18.9% in 2017.
 SunPower’s X-Series for residential installations has already hit 21.5%.

 Increasing the energy output means you need to use a more powerful inverter system.
 As it goes, First Solar and General Electric are partnering to build the next solar power farm using GE’s ProSolar 1500 DC Volt inverter/transformer system.
 This means larger and more powerful panel arrays can be connected to the grid for lower cost.